axol-io/ansible-ephemery/docs/EPHEMERY_SPECIFIC.md

 For other client combinations (not using the Ephemery-specific images), the role:
 1. Uses standard Docker images with custom configuration
-2. Requires checkpoint sync URLs for consensus clients
+2. Uses genesis sync with appropriate options
 3. May require additional configuration for proper operation on the Ephemery network

 ## Troubleshooting and Maintenance